A peek into our collections, one object at a time

 Image from Insects, Their Ways and Means of Living, by Robert E. Snodgrass (1930), vol. 5, Smithsonian Scientific Series, Biodiversity Heritage Library.

-When soil temperatures 8 inches under the ground reach a balmy 64 degrees Fahrenheit, periodical cicadas emerge on the U.S. East Coast.
-They tend to do it in groups—whole regions containing billions of cicadas are synchronized in 17- or 13-year cycles.
-This year, Brood X is emerging after 17 years underground.
-Find out more about cicadas from the Encyclopedia of Life and see more images at Smithsonian Libraries.
+When soil temperatures under the ground reach a balmy 64 degrees Fahrenheit, periodical cicadas emerge in the U.S. They tend to do it in groups—whole regions containing billions of cicadas are synchronized in 17- or 13-year cycles.